 The Open University’s OpenLearn project offers literally thousands of free self-guided online courses.
 And FutureLearn also has a huge range of distance learning courses, with tutors monitoring the community to answer your questions.

-We have picked out some free online courses which may be of particular interest to schools workers.
-We’ll be adding lists for other groups of workers soon – watch this space!
+We have picked out some free online courses which may be of particular interest to certain groups of workers.
+We’ll be adding further lists soon – watch this space!

 You can also improve your maths skills online with the National Numeracy Challenge.
 This is a free website to help you check and improve your numeracy – the maths you use in daily life and at work, like managing your money, working out measurements or understanding percentages.